 1463.
-Antoninus, surnamed Pius on account of his devotion to the memory of Hadrian.
-Born 86 A.D.
-Emperor 138-161 A.D.
+Antoninus, surnamed Pius on account of his devotion

+to the memory of Hadrian.
 'The consent of antiquity plainly declares that Antoninus was the first, and, saving his colleague and successor Aurelius, the only Roman emperor who devoted himself to the task of government with a single view to the happiness of his people' (Merivale).

-1907, 1464.
-Two heads of Marcus Aurelius, emperor and stoic philosopher, author of the 'Meditations.'
-Born 121 A.D.
-Emperor 161-180 A.D.
-In one of the two heads (1907) he wears a wreath of corn and a veil, as a member of the sacred college of the
+26, 1464.
+Two heads of Marcus Aurelius, emperor and philosopher, author of the 'Meditations.'
+In one of the two heads (26) he wears a wreath of corn and a veil, as a member of the sacred college of the Arval Brothers.

-Arval Brothers.